 Questions About Our New Data Center

-Now that we have a second DC, you might have a few questions, such as can you store your data there and so on.
+Now that we have a second data center, you might have a few questions, such as, can you store your data there, and so on.
 Here’s the status of things today…

 |Q:||Will you ever provide multi-region support?|

 |A:||Yes, we expect to provide multi-region support in the future, but we don’t have a date for that capability yet.|

 |Q:||Can I pick which data center will store my data?|